aherbert/gdsc-smlm/docs/analysis_plugins.rst

 The frame is added to the list in the ``Spot Analysis`` window along with the current estimate of the signal for that frame.
 Note that LOESS smoothing only uses frames that have not been selected as on-frames.
 Consequently the background and the noise are updated as more on-frames are added to the list.

-.. index:: saving a fluorophore sequence
+..
+  No index

-Saving a fluorophore sequence
+Saving a Fluorophore Sequence
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When all the on-frames have been marked the fluorophore sequence must be saved using the Save button.
 This will record the sequence to a summary window as shown in :numref:`Figure %s <fig_spot_analysis_summary_window>`.
 The window shows the fluorophore signal, on and off times and number of blinks.